input-output-hk/decentralized-software-updates/README.md

    goal of this process is to show that other transactions can take place during and after an update.
 1. A process that monitors the update state of the ledger, printing the results on screen.
-This process terminates when the protocol version changes to that protocol version of the update proposal submitted in this script.
+This process terminates when the protocol version changes to the protocol version of the update proposal submitted in this script.

+A recording of the demo can be found [here](https://drive.google.com/file/d/1jVNL7NXsvR5OpshtQqU1j9SfGA7tL0GK/view?usp=sharing "Video of a demo run of the prototype").

 To run this demo check out `cardano-ops`, and inside the root directory of this project run: